b-ad/DU-index/dudb/README.md

+# Description

-This is a python package to create and develop a database of discharge upgrade and record correction decisions.
+This is a python 2.7 package to create and develop a database of discharge upgrade and record correction decisions.
+It draws from decisions at boards.law.af.mil.

+# Functions

 1. Create mirror